openeemeter/eeweather/docs/basics.rst

 EEweather provides sensible default mappings from geographical markers to weather stations so that it can be used out of the box.

-EEweather can use either ZCTAs or lat/long coordinates as targets for weather matching.
-Both of these methods are described below.
+EEweather uses lat/long coordinates as targets for weather matching.
+This method is described below.

 Latitude/Longitude Coordinates
 //////////////////////////////

 The recommended way to find the weather station(s) that correspond to a particular site is to use the lat-long coordinates of that site.
-Lat/long data is not always available, so ZCTAs can also be used.

 Example usage::